 Handsome Devil

-Imagine if Deads Poet Society was a gay film and you will get Handsome Devil.
+Imagine if Dead Poet Society were a gay film, and you would get Handsome Devil.
 This heartfelt coming-of-age movie takes apart toxic masculinity and its effects on gay pride.
-It features a great soundtrack and also, the heartthrob gay actor Andrew Scott.
+It features a great soundtrack and the heartthrob gay actor Andrew Scott.

 Moonlight